aa18514/Python/scientific_computing/readme.md

-# validating against floating point under-flows
+# validating against floating point addition under-flows

 This is only a initial attempt, there are many potential directions that the project could be taken to. <br> For example, distributing the compute amongst several machines, and exploring under-flow for different floating point representations <br>